seobryn/local-flags/README.md

-// in your application or in the browser console localFlags.enableFeature('calendarView'); // use this to enable a feature. localFlags.disableFeature('calendarView'); // use this to disable a feature. localFlags.featureList(); // use this to list all features. localFlags.isFeatureEnabled('calendarView'); // use this to check if a feature is enabled.
+// in your application or in the browser console localFlags.enableFeature('calendarView'); // use this to enable a feature. localFlags.disableFeature('calendarView'); // use this to disable a feature. console.log(localFlags.featureList.toString()); // use this to get a list of all features in String format. console.log(localFlags.featureList.toJSON()); // use this to get a list of all features in JSON format. localFlags.isFeatureEnabled('calendarView'); // use this to check if a feature is enabled.
 ```